 Stop men dying too young this Movember

 Men are facing a health crisis that isn’t being talked about.
 They are dying too young, before their time.
+Men die on average six years younger than women and for reasons that are largely preventable.

 Our sons, fathers, partners, brothers and friends are affected and we can’t afford to stay silent.